benjha/nvrapids_olcf/dask-batch/README.md

 ### Step 2.
 Get your code know about the DASK cluster

-Once the script in Step 1. has passed through the SUMMIT's batch queue and is running.
-You can submit your workload to the DASK cluster by calling your script, in this example, from the login node:
+Once the script in Step 1. has passed through the SUMMIT's batch queue and is running, you can submit your workload to the DASK cluster.

+First you need to activate the conda environment as explained above, the you can call your script, in this example, from the login node:

 ```
 $python verify_dask_cluster.py